 There is an enormous range of cat food available and it can be very confusing to the new pet owner deciding what to feed.
-There’s opinion on every type.
+There’s an opinion on every type.
 I was recently at a veterinarian’s office and the nurse there was scrunching her nose up at tinned cat food, saying it’s nothing more than junk food for cats.
 While I don’t claim to be an expert on feline nutrition, I did disagree with her.
 There are benefits to feeding canned, such as increasing water consumption (some cats just aren’t big drinkers), but it can all get a bit technical going into the reasons behind different feeding regimes and that is for another article.
 I personally am a fan of feeding a variety of types of food.

 Pet food labels can tell you a lot.
-Cheaper brands can bulk up the food with fillers, these are usually corn or wheat and are of little nutritional benefit to cats.
+Cheaper brands bulk up the food with cheap fillers, these are usually corn or wheat and are of little nutritional benefit to cats.
 The main ingredient is always listed first, followed by the next main ingredient etc. You want to be looking for food which lists meat first or as close to first as possible.

 Cans are available in a variety of sizes from the standard 400g to single-serve 95g.
 The water content of canned food is between 70-80%.

 Dry food (or kibble) is very popular among cat owners.
 The water content is approximately 10%.
 Cheaper brands, in particular, can contain too many fillers.
 These are made up of carbohydrates which cats don’t need in large quantities.
 Think about the makeup of your wild cat’s typical prey (say a mouse), it is not high in carbohydrates but would be predominantly made up of water, protein, fat and a few carbs.
 So, always read the ingredients panel carefully to make sure that the brand you are selecting is not high in fillers, and the leading ingredient is meat and not corn or wheat.